sinch/nuget-serversdk/README.md

 ##### Park(string holdPrompt, TimeSpan timeout)
 Parks the call while playing the holdprompt repeatalby.
 The timeout indicates when the park should timeout (but it will always play the entire prompt before timing out, so the actual timeout will be longer).
 To "unpark" a call, you need to PATCH the call using the Sinch REST API.
 Note that this is currently an unsupported feature.

-##### RunMenu(string menuId)
+##### RunMenu(string menuId, IMenuBuilder menuDefinition)
 Executes an IVR menu (specified by menuId).
-The menu structure must have been defined in advanced by using the menu definition functionality in an IIceSvamletBuilder - see "Defining Menus" below.
-Note that this is currently an unsupported feature.
+The menu structure must have been defined in advanced by using the menu definition functionality in an IMenuBuilder - see "Defining Menus" below.

 #### Building an ACE response